planet-lia/planetization-docs/content/examples/debugging-your-code.md

 # If you would type -m 1 then bob would have to be run manually and if you would set -m 0,1 then both bots would have to be run manually
 ```

-After you press ENTER, you should see something like that:
+After you press ENTER, you should see something like this:
 ```text
 ...
 Running match generator.